-The Metropolitan Transportation Commission's Equity Priority Communities metic identifies disadvantaged neighborhoods by census tract, using thresholds of high, higher, and highest.
+The Metropolitan Transportation Commission's Communities of Concern metic identifies disadvantaged neighborhoods by census tract, using thresholds of high, higher, and highest.
 MTC uses the following metrics to determine these areas:

 - race/ethnicity

 - low-income population (greater than 200% living below the poverty line)

-- · limited English proficiency population
+- limited English proficiency population

 - zero-vehicle households

-- · seniors 75 and over
+- seniors 75 and over

-- · population with a disability
+- population with a disability

-- · single-parent families, and
+- single-parent families, and

 - severely rent-burdened households

-Across the corridor, all but one census tract is considered a Equity Priority Community at the high or highest threshold.
-The Adams Point area north of the corridor is the neighborhood that is not currently listed as an Equity Priority Community.
+Across the corridor, all but one census tract is considered a Community of Concern at the high or highest threshold.
+The Adams Point area north of the corridor is the neighborhood that is not currently listed as a community of concern.
 There are five census tracts at the highest threshold, three in West Oakland and two in Downtown.
-Figure 5 shows the Equity Priority Community status around the corridor.
+There are five census tracts at the high threshold, two in West Oakland, two in Downtown, and one in the Adams Point area (MTC).
+Figure 5 shows the Communities of Concern status around the corridor.